HomeAll ComparisonsTenzo AI vs Paradox (2026): Structured Interviews vs Conversational Scheduling

 • early verification that ATS write-back is correct for your stages and fields

-Tenzo is strongest when you need screens that are comparable across candidates, comparable across locations, and defensible when decisions are reviewed later.
+Tenzo AI is strongest when you need screens that are comparable across candidates, comparable across locations, and defensible when decisions are reviewed later.

 Common success patterns include: